-APNewsBreak: Wisconsin GOP to let disabled lawmaker call in
+Wisconsin GOP to let disabled Democratic lawmaker call in

 - Fire department working to determine cause of Ballard blaze; fund set up for affected businesses WATCH

-Steineke called the accommodations “reasonable” and said he was confident they would meet all of Anderson’s demands.

-Anderson and Republicans publicly sparred over his requests.
+“This is really breaking new ground with accommodations for someone who is permanently disabled,” Republican Assembly Majority Leader Jim Steineke said.
+“We’re setting standards I think can be duplicated in statehouses across the country.”

+Anderson uses a wheelchair and says he is reliant on a home health assistant who is not always available at the time needed.
+He first asked in January to be able to call into meetings he couldn’t make and for assurances that the Assembly would not be in session late at night, or overnight.

 Assembly Speaker Robin Vos initially refused to grant Anderson’s request, saying it was disrespectful to those who attended meetings in person.

 The fight became so bitter, Vos accused Anderson of “political grandstanding” and in August said Anderson went public with his requests to undermine the GOP legislator’s taking over as head of a national organization.
 Anderson responded by calling the Vos claims “sad,” ”ridiculous” and “myopic.”